The following professionals lent their expertise to this article:

 5 Keys to Landing Your Scholarship

 Most scholarships seek students who can connect with others on a personal level.
-If you are given an essay prompt that asks you to draw on your own experience take that requirement seriously.
-Be honest and genuine about your aspirations. - Key #2: Complete all the application requirements
+So, if you are given an essay prompt that asks you to draw on your own experiences, be sure to take the time and make the effort to provide the most honest and generous response possible.

 College Resources for Undocumented Students